EMT Medical Negligence Lawsuit Settlement: $1 Million

 The case settled after minimal discovery for $1,000,000.
 (Essex Superior Court)

-Lubin & Meyer represented the plaintiff in this lawsuit.
+Lubin & Meyer medical malpractice attorneys represented the plaintiff in this lawsuit.

 Questions about medical negligence?

-Do you have questions about a possible medical malpractice case involving negligence by a medical professional?
+Do you have questions about a possible medical malpractice case involving negligence by a health care professional?

 Contact Us - There is no fee or cost to you to have your case evaluated by our qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with an attorney today.